The Things We Carry.

 Detailing the process of getting ready in that last entry brought to mind how, as I get ready for work some days, I recall the title short story of Tim O’Bryan’s anthology The Things They Carried (1990), which I read my senior year in high school.
 So here’s my shorter take on the same thing, with apologies to Mr. O’Bryan.
 (I’ve not read his stuff in 15 years.)

 I first began detailing this list as I was losing a chase after a 19 year old liquor store robber across a 5 mile wide cow pasture.
 He was wearing a long-sleeved shirt, jeans, socks, and running shoes.
-He was a little underweight, and was running, damnably, as 19 year-olds do when pursued by sedentary guys in their 30's with too much gear chase after them-- he conserved his energy and just trotted.
+He was a little underweight, and was running, damnably, as 19 year-olds do when sedentary guys in their 30's with too much gear attempt to pursue them-- he conserved his energy and just trotted.
 Heh.
 That was his undoing-- I arranged a 5-agency manhunt for his skinny butt, and caught him myself 4 hours later.
 Shoulda just sprinted away when he had the chance.

 The things we carry.

 We put on uniforms.
 Long pants with extra pockets for flashlights and ticket books and possibly backup guns.
 Shirts with extra reinforced vents at the sleeves and patches, with name plates and badges and collar brass and sometimes even service pins.
 Hats.
 Heavy leather boots polished black and shiny, sometimes with steel toes.